 Co-manage care for patients who are pregnant with opioid use disorder with a prenatal care provider and an addiction specialist.

-Use a supported referral to a setting offering methadone or buprenorphine and harm reduction related services rather than withdrawal management or abstinence.
+Use a supported referral (warm handoff) to a setting offering methadone or buprenorphine and harm reduction related services rather than withdrawal management or abstinence.
 Initiate treatment with opioid replacement therapy as early as possible.
 Hospitalization during initiation may be advisable.

 Include screening for substance use and opioid use following the SBIRT (Screening – Brief Intervention – Referral to Treatment) model.